 Add the amount of fajita seasoning to your liking for the amount of meat and vegetables you are using, and add about 1/4 cup of water, and simmer for an additional 5 minutes.

 Serve by placing a spoonful or two of the mixture on a soft taco shell or a tortilla and folding over to wrap.

-I served up my fajitas with some tasty Restaurant Style Mexican Rice and that recipe is coming up next.
+I served up my fajitas with some tasty Restaurant Style Mexican Rice.